Grekov Odesa Art School: Building and Identity

 For twenty years, the school survived on donations and had no permanent address.
-The Vice President of Odesa Society of Fine Arts Franz Morandi became involved in its funding.
-The first plaster casts, prints, models were discharged to him from the Milan Academy of Fine Arts, with which he had good relations.
+As a result, architect Franz Morandi, the vice president of the locally influential Odesa Fine Arts Society, which also helped found the Odesa Museum of Fine Arts, became involved in its funding.
+The first plaster casts, prints, models were discharged to him from the Academy of Fine Arts of Milan, with which he had good relations.
+Meanwhile, all of the earliest teachers worked for free, including Luigi Iorini, a graduate of the academy in Milan, who moved to Odesa at Morandi's urging, and taught drawing and sculpture until his death in 1911.

-On May 22, 1883, outside Preobrazhenska str., the cornerstone of the art school was laid.
-In 1885 the school moved to its current premises.
-On December 30, 1899, the sponsor approved the charter and the state of the Art School.
-Grand Duke Vladimir Alexandrovich was a sponsor of the school for 25 years until he died in 1909.
-Until 1917, the Odesa Art School had the name of Grand Duke.
-In 1924 the school was renamed the Polytechnic College of Fine Arts, which prepared muralists, printers and potters.
-In 1930, Polytechnic College was renamed again to an Art Institute (high education), but in 1934 the Odesa Art Institute once again became a secondary education school.
+On May 22, 1883, the cornerstone of the art school was laid on Preobrazhenska Street.
+Then, in 1885, the school moved to its current address.
+The school's charter as an art school was approved on December 30, 1899, and the Grand Duke Vladimir Alexandrovich sponsored it for the next 25 years.
+In 1924, the school was renamed the Polytechnic College of Fine Arts, and its mandate was to train muralists, printers, and potters.
+Then, in 1930, the school was redesignated an art institute for the purposes of higher education.
+Only four years later, however, the Odesa Art Institute was once again redesignated a school for secondary education.